SupraSensum/temp-conversion/README.md

 # temp-conversion
-Simple temperature conversion tool to practice project planning and all the HTML/CSS/JS learned to date
+Simple temperature conversion tool to practice project planning and some of the more recently learned HTML/CSS/JS topics

 ## Live Preview: